NCBI SRA Fastq

 - The quality score identifier (+) is sometimes not a match for the sequence identifier (@).

-- The forward and reverse reads may be joined and need to be seperated into distinct datasets.
+- The forward and reverse reads may be interlaced and need to be seperated into distinct datasets.

 - Format problems of any kind can cause tool failures and/or unexpected results.